gesape/AutoStatsQ/README.md

 Petersen, G. M., Cesca, S., Kriegerowski, M. (2019): Automated Quality Control for Large Seismic Networks: Implementation and Application to the AlpArray Seismic Network. - Seismological Research Letters.
 90 (3): 1177–1190.
 DOI: http://doi.org/10.1785/0220180342

 Latest changes
 -------------
 - Please have a look at the updated installation instructions.
 A fresh installation may be needed instead of updating.
-- 2025-10-08: Improved color scale handling for gain maps.
-Renamed all mseed data to avoid colons in file names.
-Added possibility to change cross-correlation threshold for orient test without re-calculating correlations.
-- Improved timing test (26.01.2024): More flexible selection of time windows; choppingof traces after bandpass filtering; improved plots; save single results for all stations and events.
-See also example config file and section on timing test below.
-- 2 new tutorials with step-by-step instructions in the ```example``` directory; including all input to get started.
+- 2 new **tutorials** with step-by-step instructions in the ```example``` directory; including all input to get started.
 Example (I) - testing data and metadata downloaded from an fdsn server; Example (II) - testing locally stored data (including a synthetic test dataset).
-- Result presentation as a html report!
+- Result presentation as a **html report**!
 After running AutoStatsQ, a html report file can be generated using ```--report```.
 The report is based on reveal (Copyright (C) 2020 Hakim El Hattab, http://hakim.se, and reveal.js contributors).
+- 2025-10-08: Renamed all mseed data to avoid colons in file names.
+Added possibility to change cross-correlation threshold for orient test without re-calculating correlations.

 Requirements
 ------------

-- Seismology toolbox pyrocko: https://pyrocko.org/ (Heimann et al. 2017) (and all requirements needed for pyrocko).
+- Seismology toolbox **pyrocko**: https://pyrocko.org/ (Heimann et al. 2017) (and all requirements needed for pyrocko).
 - To compute synthetic data a pre-calculated GF database can be downloaded using `fomosto`.
 For instance, `fomosto download kinherd global_2s_v2` from the pyrocko environment. https://greens-mill.pyrocko.org/
 - [Grond](https://pyrocko.org/grond/docs/current/)
+- Last tested on 30/07/2026 in virtual python environment; installation instructions below ( numpy 2.0.0, scipy 1.18.0, matplotlib 3.11.1)